gruntwork-io/terraform-aws-couchbase/modules/configure-couchbase-server/README.md

 Example:

-  run-couchbase-server --cluster-username admin --cluser-password password
+  configure-couchbase-server --cluster-username admin --cluser-password password
 ```

 ## Passing credentials securely

-The `run-couchbase-server` requires that you pass in your cluster username and password.
+The `configure-couchbase-server` requires that you pass in your cluster username and password.
 You should make sure to never
 store these credentials in plaintext!
 You should use a secrets management tool to store the credentials in an encrypted
-format and only decrypt them, in memory, just before calling `run-couchbase-server`.
+format and only decrypt them, in memory, just before calling `configure-couchbase-server`.
 Here are some tools to consider:

 * [Vault](https://www.vaultproject.io/)
 * [Keywhiz](https://square.github.io/keywhiz/)
 * [KMS](https://aws.amazon.com/kms/)

-Moreover, if you're ever calling `run-couchbase-server` interactively (i.e., you're manually running CLI commands
+Moreover, if you're ever calling `configure-couchbase-server` interactively (i.e., you're manually running CLI commands
 rather than executing a script), be careful of passing credentials directly on the command line, or they will be
 stored, in plaintext, [in Bash
 history](https://www.digitalocean.com/community/tutorials/how-to-use-bash-history-commands-and-expansions-on-a-linux-vps)!